-The Clark Athletic Center also features a fitness center with Nautilus and free-weight equipment, stair masters, treadmills, stationary and recumbent bikes, and an elliptical trainer, and two enclosed racquetball courts with large viewing windows for spectators.
+The Clark Athletic Center also features two enclosed racquetball courts with large viewing windows for spectators.

-A recent addition to the Clark Athletic Center is the Harold T. Clark Sr. Team Facility, which includes additional locker rooms, a training room, laundry facilities, and an all-purpose room for classes and meetings.
+The Harold T. Clark Sr. Team Facility includes additional locker rooms, a training room, laundry facilities, and an all-purpose room for classes and meetings.